henri/spb/README.md

 All of the above and much more is handled for you if you use the included [update script](https://github.com/henri/spb/blob/main/600.spb-update.bash).

-If you export proxy enviroment varables (as showen below) then the SPB install / update scripts will respect these settings and perform network operations via the specified proxy.
+If you export proxy environment variables (as shown below) then the SPB install / update scripts will respect these settings and perform network operations via the specified proxy.

 ```
   # proxy settings for SPB install / update scripts